 For people currently in their home countries, a visit to the United States embassy is the first step in obtaining an E-2 visa.
 These applicants must still provide relevant personal information and data concerning the investment in the United States.
 A Wheaton lawyer could help people both in and out of the United States to take the necessary steps to complete an E-2 visa application.

 A Wheaton E-2 Visa Attorney Could Help Investors to Establish Residence in the United States

 The opportunity to invest substantial amounts of money in a United States company is a risk worth taking to individuals, companies, and the country as a whole.
 As a result, an investor who is taking a direct role in the operations of a U.S. company could apply for an E-2 visa to live in the United States for up to two years.

 Even so, obtaining these visas is a complicated process.
 Applicants must provide complete personal information as well as data concerning the business opportunity.
 A failure to provide this information could lead to a rejected visa application or even initiate deportation proceedings.

-A Wheaton E-2 visa attorney could help give you the best chance for a positive outcome.
+A Wheaton E-2 visa lawyer could help give you the best chance for a positive outcome.
 They understand the requirements of the E-2 visa program and could work to gather the required information to submit a complete application.
-Contact a Wheaton E-2 visa attorney today to schedule an appointment.
+Contact an employment visa attorney today to schedule an appointment.